bobbydilley/JVSCore/README.md

 sudo make install
 ```

-## Mapping

-The keys are mapped to the standard MAME outputs, if you'd like to change them you can in src/input.c.

-The order of keys from JVS is as follows:

-[SYSTEM]
-TEST
-TILT1
-TILT2
-TILT3
-TILT4
-TILT5
-TILT6
-TILT7
-[PLAYER 1]
-START
-SERVICE
-UP
-DOWN
-LEFT
-RIGHT
-1
-2
-3
-4
-5
-...
-[PLAYER 2]
-REPEATED AS PLAYER 1

 ## Cable

 I'd recommend watching the below video from the TecknoGods about how to create a JVS cable.